LucaMattiocco/Naca0012_EasyVVUQ/README.md

 Before running the code, ensure the following steps are completed:

-1. **Set File Permissions:** Make sure all files have the necessary access permissions.
+1. **Set File Permissions:** Ensure all files have the necessary access permissions.
 2. **Update File Paths:** Modify the file paths in the scripts to match your local environment.

 ## Code Structure

-1. **Directory Management:** This section of the code handles the organization and management of the repository.
+1. **Directory Management:** Handles the organization and management of the repository.
-2. **Simulation Tools Setup:** This section establishes the tools required for running the simulations.
+2. **Simulation Tools Setup:** Establishes the tools required for running the simulations.
-3. **Post-Processing:** This section focuses on analyzing and processing the simulation results.
+3. **Post-Processing:** Focuses on analyzing and processing the simulation results.

 ## Common Issues

-A common issue is Star-CCM+ failing to run the simulations due to incorrect paths.
+A common issue is STAR-CCM+ failing to run the simulations due to incorrect paths.
 To troubleshoot, run a single simulation using the Windows shell to verify that the paths are correctly configured.

 ## Detailed Script Description